Explainer: How will attorney-client privilege affect the Trump records probe?

 The Justice Department said it created a separate “filter” team to view the seized documents and set them aside if they might be privileged.

-In a court filing late Tuesday, the Justice Department said that team found “only a limited subset” of records that might be privileged.
+In a court filing last month, the Justice Department said that team found “only a limited subset” of records that might be privileged.
 It said it is prepared to take steps such as asking the judge who approved the search warrant to decide whether the privilege applies.

-The team could also seek to negotiate with Trump and ask the court to make a decision on any documents they can’t agree on, the Justice Department said.
+The team could also seek to negotiate with Trump and ask the court to make a decision on any documents they cannot agree on, the Justice Department said.

+In her decision on Monday, U.S. District Judge Aileen Cannon, cited at least two instances in which members of the investigative team were exposed to material that was later designated as potentially privileged material.

+"Those instances alone, even if entirely inadvertent, yield questions about the adequacy of the filter review process," she wrote.

 WHAT IS A SPECIAL MASTER?
 WHY DOES TRUMP WANT ONE?